 The moment we enter a meeting, our educational experience begins.
-From the signage and staff who greets us and registers our attendance to the table guests we share lunch with, every part of a gathering provides learning opportunities.
+From the signage and staff who greet us, to the table guests we share lunch with, every part of a gathering provides learning opportunities.

-Like anything in life, we have to want it.
+Like anything in life, we have to want to be educated.
 When we attend a MPISCC gathering, we need to give careful thought to our own attendee engagement.
 How are we going to connect that day?
-Are we going to arrive on time and be ready to network at every opportunity?
-Have we brought along a few dozen business cards to share with new business relationships?
+Are we going to arrive on time and be ready to network?
+Have we brought along enough business cards to share with new business relationships?
 Will we be proactive and introduce ourselves to new contacts?
 Or, as of 7:00 a.m. that day are we already regretting that we registered for the monthly program?
 Have we planned our arrival to get to the venue as soon as the opening networking reception is concluding?
-Do we plan on sitting at a quiet half-empty table at the rear of the ballroom to encounter as few human encounters as possible?
-Well, hopefully each MPISCC member embraces the chance to fill up on education, connect networking, and enjoy member engagement.
+Do we plan on sitting at a quiet half-empty table at the rear of the ballroom to encounter as few people as possible?
+Well, hopefully each MPISCC member embraces the chance to fill up on education, connect through networking, and enjoy member engagement.

 I can say truthfully that some of the best learning experiences have been conversations with people at my table.